 Fractures may cause pain, swelling and discolouration over a bone or joint.
-Non-mobile children rarely sustain fractures.
+In our school / homestay scenario any fracture is normally accidental but should investigated, nonetheless.
 There are grounds for concern if:

-- The history provided is vague, non-existent or inconsistent with the fracture type. - There are associated old fractures. - Medical attention is sought after a period of delay when the fracture has caused symptoms such as swelling, pain or loss of movement. - There is an unexplained fracture in the first year of life.
+- The history provided is vague, non-existent or inconsistent with the fracture type - There are associated old fractures - Medical attention is sought after a period of delay when the fracture has caused symptoms such as swelling, pain or loss of movement